Seabass1000/ABM/Project_1.md

 # Project 1: Modeling the population and geography of Senegal and its districts

-I chose to examine Senegal because it is a relatively populous developing country in West Africa.
-From research I have done I noticed that various businesses and humanitarian groups haave taken an interest in it due to its rapidly rising population.
-Therefore, I am really interested about learning about its development as it represents an important cultural center in West Africa.
+I chose to examine Senegal because, with a population of 16 million, it is a relatively populous developing country in West Africa.
+Furthermore, I became very interested in Senegal's development when I learned through my initial research that various businesses and humanitarian groups have taken an interest in it due to its rapidly rising population and status as a cultural center in West Africa.
+Finally, Senegal contains a sizable amount of both rural and urban areas which I thought could make for some insightful analysis.

 ## Creating a Geometric Bar Plot

+This graphic consists of a geospatial map of Senegal and its regions with a geospatial map containing a heatmap that indicates each region's population density; and a geometric bar plot of the percent of the population of Senegal that is located in each region sorted from highest to lowest.

 ![alt text](https://raw.githubusercontent.com/Seabass1000/ABM/master/1-Geometric%20Bar%20Plot.png)

 ## Defacto Descriptions of Human Settlements